 So, why is this page here?
 The site is mostly a place holder, really, sitting here for anyone searching the web looking to find Danny Weiss.
 The domain is also used for some other software test purposes, too.
 Please note that the Word Press comment feature is not active on this site, so no comment or discussion is possible here.

-My main web project is the DC Society of Certified Public Managers (DCCPM) site, so feel free to visit there, too.
+Danny’s main web projects are the DC Society of Certified Public Managers (DCCPM) and the Eudora FAQs site, so feel free to visit there, too.
 In fact, for those interested in Eudora FAQs, see the Eudora FAQs Sitemap here.
-Again, if you would like to offer any comments or contact me, please use the contact link form, here and above.
+Again, if you would like to offer any comments or contact Danny, please use the contact form link, here and above.

 Thanks for visiting,

 So, what is the odd looking stuff on the right side of the page?

 The first block of data is information on current solar aspects of “space weather,” or information about the current state of conditions on the sun affecting the earth.
 While a perhaps just a curiosity, at best, to most viewers here, this block contains significant information for anyone interested in current conditions relevant to radio broadcasting.